hugovicfortman/scenery/README.md

 #### Process

 1. Import the scenery class.

 2. Create a `Scenery` object.

 3. Run the `Setup()` to asynchronously import `ArenaFactory` when you need it.

 4. `ArenaFactory` loads the `Arena` libraries into memory

 5. Run `setArena()`, passing a number which represents the index of the arena to load the current Arena.

-When you set an `Arena`,  the `Scenery` loads the assets for that arena before transitioning by fading into the new arena.
+When you set an Arena,  the Scenery loads the assets for that arena before transitioning by fading into the new arena.

+### Creating your own Arenas

+To add an Arena,

+1. Create the Typescript file in the **arenas** directory.
+The convention of using *.arena.ts filename is not important at this time, but may be maintained.

+2. The class should extend `Arena` in order to gain the important wrapper properties with which the scenery intracts with it.

+3. Implement the recommended functions and properties from the base class.

+The new class would take the following form;

+    import { Scene, PerspectiveCamera, WebGLRenderer } from "three";
+    import { Arena } from "../components/arena";

+    export class MyNewArena extends Arena {
+        needsLoading: boolean;
+        init(): void {
+            if(this.isInitialized) {
+                return;
+            }else{
+                super.initialize();
+            }
+            const scene = new Scene();
+            const aspectRatio = window.innerWidth /     window.innerHeight;
+            const camera = new PerspectiveCamera(75, aspectRatio, 1, 10000 );
+            const renderer = new WebGLRenderer({ antialias: true})

+            this.setCamera(camera);
+            this.setScene(scene);
+            this.setRenderer(renderer);
+            this.placeRenderer();

+            // Declare Event Listeners to override base class
+            // Here we can void or override any events we don't want to see... this.onKeyDown =
+            this.onMouseDown =
+            this.onKeyUp = () => null

+            // Setup Event Listeners in base class this.setEventListeners();
+        }
+        update(time: number): void {
+            // replace with your own implementation of the update logic... throw new Error(`Method not implemented.${time}`);
+        }

+        gameLoop = (time: number): void => {
+            super.gameLoop(time);
+        };
+    }